Steam-Chat-Bot/node-steam-chat-bot/TRIGGERS.md

 - locate - string - where to store the statuses on disk.
 Defaults to ./BOTNAME/StatusTrigger/TRIGGERNAME. if you need storages to be shared, set them to `myBot.username + "/StatusTrigger"` or some such.
 - public - bool - send the message to the joining user, or to the chat?
 To the chat if true (default), to the user if false.

+### `SteamIDTrigger`

+Takes a player's name and converts to a SteamID, name doesn't need to be exact

+Options:

+- command - *string* - defaults to !steamid

 ### `SteamrepOnJoinTrigger`

 checks steamrep API whenever someone joins a chat the bot is in.
 If Steamrep lists the user as a scammer, then bot announces it and gives links for more info.